-This document shall serve to provide an overview of your hurricane plan.
+This document shall serve to provide an overview of your windstorm plan.
 Please keep a copy of this document for your records.

-Applicant/Insured Information Quote: Applicant/Insured: Natercraft: Yea Name and complete address of primary mooring between 6/1 and 11/1: Name and complete address where b oat will be moored/stored when watches or warnings are issued: Description of storm mooring (check all the nat apply): Residence Anchored in "Hurricane Hole" ashore in covered building ashore outdoors on boat lift in dry stack on blocks/stands on trailer afloat in slip other: afloat on mooring afloat cross-tied in a channel Please attach a diagram of lines, fend storm and a copy of any prepaid haul others can reference when preparing for Signature Date
+Quote/Policy Number: Applicant/Insured: Watercraft Year/Manufacturer/Model: Name and complete address of pr rimary mooring between 6/1 ar nd 11/1: Name and complete address whe re boat will be moored/stored v when watches or warnings are issued: Description of storm mooring (check a Marina / Commercial Storage ashore in covered building in dry stack afloat in slip other: Residence ashore outdoors on blocks/stands afloat on mooring Anchored in "Hurricane Hole" on boat lift on trailer afloat cross-tied in a channel pe your detailed plan here: Please attach a diagram of lines, for a storm and a copy of any pre and others can reference when preparing ements.
+Signaturo Dato

-Please consider the following when drafting you hurricane plan:
+Please consider the following when drafting your windstorm plan:

 - Who will prepare the boat for an approaching storm? - Do you have a caretaker, captain or alternate arrangement to secure the boat if you are away?
-If so, is there a written agreement detailing responsibilities? - When will storm preparations be initiated? - Will any service work or storage arrangements make it difficult to initiate storm preparations? - Have you experienced a storm at this location? - How well have boats survived storms at this location in the past? - How will your neighbors prepare their boats for a storm? - What characteristics of the location help to protect the boat from the effects of wind, waves and extreme tides? - Where will the electronics, fishing gear, sails, canvas and other removable items be stored? - Will shore power be disconnected, all seacocks closed and fuel lines shut off? - Will you plug the main engine/generator exhaust, engine room vents and fuel tank vents? - Will you check the condition of batteries and bilge pumps? - If transporting inshore, do you have a suitable vehicle & trailer to move the boat? - How far is the storage location from coastal waters? - Will power lines, bridge/lock closures or official actions affect your plan? - If ashore indoors; what is the age, construction and storm rating of the storage building?
+If so, is there a written agreement detailing responsibilities? - When will storm preparations be initiated? - Will any service work or storage arrangements make it difficult to initiate storm preparations? - Have you experienced a storm at this location? - How well have boats survived storms at this location in the past? - How will your neighbors prepare their boats for a storm? - What characteristics of the location help to protect the boat from the effects of wind, waves and extreme tides? - Where will the tender, electronics, fishing gear, sails, canvas and other removable items be stored? - Will shore power be disconnected, all seacocks closed and fuel lines shut off? - Will you plug the main engine/generator exhaust, engine room vents and fuel tank vents? - Will you check the condition of batteries and bilge pumps? - If transporting inshore, do you have a suitable vehicle & trailer to move the boat? - How far is the storage location from coastal waters? - Will power lines, bridge/lock closures or official actions affect your plan? - If ashore indoors; what is the age, construction and storm rating of the storage building?
 Do you have a prepaid haul-out contract? - If ashore outdoors, will the boat be secured so it can't be upset or carried away by wind and extreme storm surge?
 Do you have a prepaid haul-out contract?

 Are there trees or other object near that could blow down on the boat? - If on a boat lift, does the lift manufacturer have recommendations on how to secure a boat on the lift for a storm? - If afloat in slip, how old is the dock?
 Are docks floating or fixed?
 Are piling tall enough to handle an extreme storm surge?
 Are the spare fenders, chafing gear and extra lines available at this time?
-How many, what size and what lengths? - If afloat on a mooring or in a hurricane hole, when was ground tackle last inspected?
+How many, what size and what lengths? . - If afloat on a mooring or in a hurricane hole, when was ground tackle last inspected?

 Do you have multiple anchors with chain and rode to allow for 10:1 scope at extreme tide?

-Will there be other boats in the area that could break loose and drift down on you? - What are your second and third options if your primary plan can not be carried out?
+Will there be other boats in the area that could break loose and drift down on you? - What are your second and third options if your primary plan cannot be carried out?